modabas/ModResults/README.md

 - To be able to use Result and Result&lt;TValue&gt; objects in [Microsoft.Orleans](https://github.com/dotnet/orleans) projects, surrogate and converter implementations required by Orleans serializer are implemented in ModResults.Orleans package.

+- Both Result and Result&lt;TValue&gt; objects can be serialized to or deserialized from Json without need for any special configuration or dependency.

 ## How To

 ### Create a Result or Result&lt;TValue&gt; instance

 An Ok Result instance can be created by calling Result.Ok() or Result&lt;TValue&gt;.Ok(TValue value) static methods.
 Result&lt;TValue&gt; also has an implicit operator to convert an instance of type TValue to a Result&lt;TValue&gt; in Ok state.

-A Failed Result instance can be created by calling [corresponding static method](./src/ModResults/FailedResult.cs) for each FailureType (i.e. Result.NotFound() or Result&lt;TValue&gt;.NotFound() for creating a Result object in Failed state with FailureType NotFound).
+A Failed Result instance can be created by calling [corresponding static method](./src/ModResults/FailedResult.cs) for each FailureType (i.e. Result.NotFound() or Result&lt;TValue&gt;.NotFound() for creating a Result object in Failed state with FailureType.NotFound).

 ``` csharp
 public async Task<Result<GetBookByIdResponse>> GetBookById(GetBookByIdRequest req, CancellationToken ct)